Yufannnn/breakthrough-agent/README.md

-In my pursuit of knowledge in Computer Science, I undertook a mini-project during the course CS2109s (Introduction to AI and ML).
 The project aimed to build an AI agent for a simple yet intriguing board game called Breakthrough, implementing the iterative deepening minimax search algorithm with alpha-beta pruning.
 The capabilities of this AI agent left me amazed and eager to share my journey with you! 🌐🔍

 ### The Board Game: Breakthrough 🎲